JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 is also very helpful for getting into data parallelism mind set.
 }

-This note primary focuses on the Julia packages that I (Takafumi Arakaki **`@tkf`**) have developed.
+This introduction primary focuses on the Julia packages that I (Takafumi Arakaki **`@tkf`**) have developed.
 As a result, it currently focuses on thread-based parallelism.
 There is a simple distributed computing support.
-GPU support is a frequently requested feature but [it hasn't been implemented yet](https://github.com/JuliaFolds/Transducers.jl/issues/236).
+GPU support is a frequently requested feature but
+[it hasn't been implemented yet](https://github.com/JuliaFolds/Transducers.jl/issues/236).
 See also
 [other parallel-computation libraries in Julia](../../explanation/libraries/).

-Also note that this note does not discuss how to use threading primitives such as [`Threads.@spawn`](https://docs.julialang.org/en/v1/base/multi-threading/) since it is too low-level and error-prone.
+Also note that this introduction does not discuss how to use threading primitives such as [`Threads.@spawn`](https://docs.julialang.org/en/v1/base/multi-threading/) since it is too low-level and error-prone.
 For data parallelism, a